Certified Public Accountant Act

 (Application for Practice Registration)

-The holder of a CPA certificate may not apply to the competent authority for practice registration unless he or she has at least two years of experience as an assistant in attestation work at a CPA firm.
+The holder of a CPA certificate may not apply to the competent authority for practice registration unless they have at least two years of experience as an assistant in attestation work at a CPA firm.

 The competent authority shall prescribe regulations governing CPA practice registration eligibility requirements, application documents, registration procedures, registration items, public disclosure of registration materials, and other matters to be observed.